Category Archives: Residential Rainwater Collection

 Water Districts Must Adopt Potable Rainwater Collection

-water-243046_640Even with the current drought, some water districts, municipalities and counties in Washington are still not on board with collection of rainwater for potable usage.
+Rusty outdoor water faucet with water flowing from it.Even with the currentdrought, some water districts, municipalities and counties in Washington are still noton board with collection of rainwater for potable usage.

 With the newly released water supply predictions from Seattle Public Utilities stating that a 30% reduction in available water within the next 35 years is likely, counties and municipalities in Washington State that do not currently allow for potable use of collected rainwater should reconsider this position.